 Native and resident of New York City, Roberta Gratz is an award-winning journalist, urban critic, and lecturer.
 In 2003, in collaboration with Jane Jacobs and a small group of like-minded urbanists, Gratz founded the Center For the Living City to build on Jacobs’ pioneering work.
 From 2003-2010 she worked with the NYC Landmarks Preservation Commission, after which she was appointed to the Mayor’s Sustainability Advisory Board.

-Gratz is currently a Trustee of the New York State Preservation League and has served as Vice-President of the Salzburg Conference on Urban Planning and Development.
-She is the founder and President Emeritus of the Eldridge Street Project, the much-celebrated restoration of the historic Eldridge Street Synagogue on the Lower East Side; a founder and current board member of the Writers Room, the first urban writers’ colony in the country; and formerly a Trustee of the Village of Ocean Beach.
+Gratz is a former Trustee of the New York State Preservation League, and she has served as Vice-President of the Salzburg Conference on Urban Planning and Development.
+She is founder and President Emeritus of the Eldridge Street Project, the much-celebrated restoration of the historic Eldridge Street Synagogue on the Lower East Side.
+In addition to founding the Fire Island Historical Society, she is also founder and former board member of the Writers Room, the first urban writers colony in the country.

 “A distinction must be made between downtowns rebuilt and downtowns reborn.”

 “The big money continues to pour … into the big, the overwhelming, and the inappropriate.”

 “Roberta Gratz is wonderful at discovering important things that are going on that most of us have not yet heard of.” – Jane Jacobs

 “Gratz takes us on tours of places that are doing better and actually getting somewhere, because, against all odds, they have abandoned conventional wisdom’s unworkable and oversimplified formulas and re-embraced new opportunities as complex and rewarding as life itself.” – Tony Hiss